lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 of the projects they were assigned to at the ideas

 fair.
-It would be useful to project the idea fair project abstracts during this discussion.
+It may be useful to project the idea fair project abstracts during this discussion.

 Close the meeting room divider and continue the lab with the two